manas0615/RecoverAI/README.md

 - **Webhook signatures are HMAC verified.**
 - **Duplicate webhook delivery is handled idempotently.**
 - **Execution claims are protected against concurrent duplication.**
-- **Verification fails closed under mismatched/ambiguous evidence.**
+- **Verification fails closed under mismatched or ambiguous evidence.**
 - **Audit history is append-oriented.**
 - **Synthetic benchmarks are isolated from operational analytics.**

-The intent is not to claim perfect security.
-The intent is to make the financial decision boundary explicit, testable, and auditable.
+The goal is not to claim perfect security.
+The goal is to make the financial decision boundary explicit, testable, and auditable.

 ---

 # Questions a Judge Should Be Able to Answer Immediately

+### Where is the AI?

+In the Revenue Intelligence and LLM Gateway layer.
+Gemini interprets case evidence and produces a structured intervention recommendation.

 ### Can Gemini call Razorpay?

-**No.** Gemini is an intelligence component and has no private provider credentials or direct financial execution authority.
+**No.** It has no private Razorpay credentials or direct financial execution authority.

 ### Can the browser call Razorpay?

-**No.** Provider secrets stay on the backend.
+**No.** Provider secrets remain backend-only.

 ### Can AI bypass policy?

-**No.** Financial execution is routed through the backend policy and action authority.
+**No.** Financial execution passes through the deterministic PolicyEngine and the canonical RecoveryActionService.

 ### What happens if the AI provider is unavailable?

-RecoverAI follows the configured provider chain and can use the explicit deterministic fallback.
-The provenance remains truthful.
+RecoverAI follows its configured provider chain and can fall back to the explicit deterministic recovery logic.
+Provenance remains truthful.

-### Can `PROPOSED` actions bypass the approval boundary?
+### Can a `PROPOSED` action bypass the approval boundary?

 **No.** Direct resume of a `PROPOSED` action is rejected.

 ### Can two concurrent requests create two provider actions?

-The execution boundary uses an atomic action claim.
+The action is atomically claimed before provider execution.
 The synchronized concurrency test demonstrated:

-**2 simultaneous requests → 1 provider call.**
+**2 simultaneous execution attempts → 1 provider call.**

-### Can a mismatched webhook become `VERIFIED_SUCCESS`?
+### Can a mismatched webhook produce `VERIFIED_SUCCESS`?

-**No.** Reference, amount, currency, and event type must agree.
+**No.** Reference, amount, currency, event type, and action correlation must match the expected recovery evidence.

 ### What happens when provider execution is uncertain?